With our mass texting platform, you can easily send text messages to a list of phone numbers all at once.

 First and foremost, you should develop an Emergency Action Plan (EAP) for your church.
 This document outlines the responsibilities of each person and the actions you’ll take in an emergency, such as:

-is mostly intended for small businesses – but is still helpful for outlining the basics about what an EAP should contain, and how you can build an emergency action plan for your church.
+This guide from OSHA is mostly intended for small businesses – but is still helpful for outlining the basics about what an EAP should contain, and how you can build an emergency action plan for your church.

 During a service or any event where there are a large number of people inside your church, you should make sure that all of the doors and other entrances to your facility are locked from the outside – but unlocked from the inside.